LSSTDESC/CLMM/README.md

 ## Overview

 CLMM (Cluster Lensing Mass Modelling) provides a tool to estimate cluster masses based on weak lensing data.
 It also includes a routine to make mock catalogs based on Cluster Toolkit.
 By running CLMM, the whole process is able to be conducted from making source galaxies for a given mass and to estimate mass from the measured weak lensing signal.

+There are several examples in the /examples directory to get you started.
+A simple example

 == Mock data generation ==